ISKinGeR/KR-Inventory/README.md

 A lot of changes, Preview: https://youtu.be/kaKkFIy0Ih8

 # How to install
-THIS IS NOT FULLY INVENTORY, what you mean?, THIS NOT COPY/PASTE
+### THIS IS NOT FULLY INVENTORY, what you mean?, THIS NOT FULL DRAG & DROP INVENTORY

-copy the files that I change/edit/modify down then rebuild the inventory
+You need to copy the files that I change/edit/modify and replace it with the one you have

+unless you wanna keep urs but have some functions and so on, then do it by ur self and contact me if you need help in [Mythic Framework Official Discord Server](https://discord.gg/crBq7e9J2d)

 ## Files that I Change/Edit/Modify List:
 ======= Client Side =======